s0mbra-1973/Trevor/README.md

 Developed by s0mbra (June 2025)

-This injector is designed and tested for use with Osiris.dll, created by https://github.com/danielkrupinski/Osiris by Daniel Krupiński https://github.com/danielkrupinski
+This injector is designed and tested for use with Osiris.dll: https://github.com/danielkrupinski/Osiris created by Daniel Krupiński https://github.com/danielkrupinski

 Project inspired by https://github.com/H-zz-H69/cs2-injector